titouancreach/SAUCER/README.md

 ## Technologies

 Back End
-  - NodeJS, ReactServer, Helmet, Express (since we use external API, we only need a simple http server).
+  - NodeJS, ReactServer, Express (since we use external API, we only need a simple http server).

 Front End